oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-15.1.1/README.md

 You can optionally deploy the application so that it will use a local Derby database.
 This is a great option for demos and other dev-centric single-server use cases.

-The quick deployment option requires two changes:
+The quick-deployment option requires two changes:
-1. Before starting the WebLogic Server instance, you must set the DERBY_FLAG value to "true" in the shell window where you want to start WebLogic Server:
+1. Before starting the WebLogic Server instance, in the shell window where you want to start WebLogic Server, you must set the `DERBY_FLAG` value to `"true"`:

    ```
    DERBY_FLAG="true"
    export DERBY_FLAG
    ```
    Then run ```startWebLogic.sh``` to start the admin server.
 The startup process will start Derby so that it is ready to interact with the application.

-2. Add a JDBC datasource to your WebLogic Domain to connect to the local datasource with the following properties:
+2. Add a JDBC data source to your WebLogic domain, to connect to the local data source with the following properties:
    ```
    <name>webcafe</name>
    <datasource-type>GENERIC</datasource-type>